 Silver Bullet did have a solid cast, though.
 I’ve never been overly fond of Gary Busey, but he does pretty good here, and his character is certainly memorable.
 Corey Haim does great with his role, and while Megan Follows (playing Haim’s sister) didn’t seem that relevant to the plot until the end, I really liked her also (though again, her narration of the events seemed somewhat pointless).
 Terry O’Quinn was rather fun as the sheriff, and it’s nice seeing him a few years prior to The Stepfather.
 I wasn’t completely won over by Everett McGill, though – he just seemed a bit much at times, and occasionally felt somewhat ridiculous.

-I’ve not read the source material for this one yet, so I can look at this from a slightly less critical point-of-view.
+I’ve not read the source material for this one yet, so I can look at this from a slightly less critical point-of-view than other King adaptations.
 The first time I saw it, I wasn’t overly impressed, but with a fresh viewing, I feel I understand the appeal of the movie a bit more.
 The 1980’s was one of the most important decades for werewolf movies, and while Silver Bullet’s no An American Werewolf in London, I definitely enjoy it more than The Howling.